 The Tabusintac area, and what eventually became known as Wishart Point (N.E.
 New Brunswick) are where the final chapter of The Story of Charlotte Taylor unfolds.
 The Widow Hierlihy resided on Lot 52 of the 1804 Dugald Campbell Plan (see Imagery/Maps/Map 7.) of the Lagoon and River of Tabusintac.
 Her husband Philip Hierlihy is believed to have drowned a few years after their settlement in the Tabusintac area.
 They had relocated there around 1798 from Black Brook on the Miramichi River.
 Charlotte would not remarry and for the rest of her life would be referred to as Mrs. Hierlihy or simply Mrs. H. The Plan had unnumbered Lots marked for many members of her extended family, and other settlers, but they were ungranted lands at that time.
 The Lots would be officially granted under the 1810 Great Tabusintac Land Grant.

 Widow Hierlihy, on Lot 52, was located on a point of land later called Wishart’s or Wishart Point.
 A small section of the lower left corner of the Lot was marked for ‘Indians’.
 Below her, Lot 53 was marked for Duncan McRaw, and it also had a section on the point set aside for the ‘Indians’.
 The name of Duncan McRaw/McRae/McGraw has been spelled in every conceivable way.
 He was at one time with the 42nd Regiment (Black Watch) and married Jane (perhaps Mary Jane) Blake, daughter or adopted daughter of Captain John and Charlotte Blake.
 A distance up the Tabusintac River, Lot 48, including an island, was marked for Duncan Robertson.
-He is also said to have also been a soldier with the 42nd Regiment and in 1891 he married Elizabeth Williams (Williamson), said to be Charlotte’s eldest child.
-These two men had lived close to the Hierlihys for many years in the Black Brook area.
-It seems almost a certainty that they were ‘family’.
+He was also said to have been a soldier with the 42nd Regiment.
+In 1791 he married Elizabeth Williams (Williamson), Charlotte’s presumed eldest child.
+These two men had lived close to Charlotte Hierlihy and her brood for many years, in the Black Brook area.
+It seems almost a certainty that they became ‘family’.
 Robert Blake, the younger of Charlotte’s two sons by Captain John Blake was living right beside her on Lot 51.
 Across the River Lot 18 was marked for William Turner but would eventually be granted to Charlotte’s son Robert Blake.
 Lot 16 was assigned to Philip Hierlihy and Lot 15 to James William Hierlihy, both sons of Philip and Charlotte Hierlihy.
 Beside them Lot 14 was marked for William Wishart, only child of Charlotte and William Wishart.
 Lot 9 and part of Lot 5 on French Cove were assigned to David Savoy.
 He would be granted both under the Great Tabusintac Land Grant.
 On November 11, 1810 he would marry Eleanor (Helen) Hierlihy, a daughter of Philip and Charlotte Hierlihy.
 The eldest son of Captain John and Charlotte Blake, John Blake Junior, was assigned Lot 2 in the Black Lands.
 Beside him on Lot 1 was the Glebe.